jamesocoder/myProjects/spotifyApi/typescript/README.md

 # Current Commit Explanation

-This commit renamed static.ts to classes.ts to reflect what it encompasses.
-This is in preparation for an experiment with abstract classes.
+This commit allowed me to practice using a favorite concept of mine: polymorphism.
+I really enjoyed playing with classes in my Java-based Object Oriented Programming class, and I'm excited to see that it's possible in TypeScript.

 # How To Run

 With ts-node installed (`npm install -g ts-node`), use terminal command:<br>
-`ts-node static.ts`
+`ts-node classes.ts`

 Without ts-node:
-1. Transpile static.ts using tsc (TypeScript Compiler).  tsc will output a .js file
+1. Transpile classes.ts using tsc (TypeScript Compiler).  tsc will output a .js file
-2. Run the .js file with the terminal command "node ___.js"
+2. Run the .js file with the terminal command `node ___.js`

 # notes.pdf